 Request your official final high school transcript showing your date of graduation from high school or proof of your GED.
 You will be classified as a non-degree-seeking student until your official final high school transcript has been received.

 Request official transcripts from all colleges that you ever attended.
 It is suggested that you also have your official final high school transcript or proof of your GED sent to Valencia.
 Your college transcripts must be received and evaluated before aid will be awarded.

 Atlas is Valencia's online learning community that connects faculty, students, and staff to the resources they need to succeed at Valencia.
 Students can obtain very important information regarding registration, financial aid, and course planning in their Atlas account.
 Students will also have an Atlas email account which is Valencia's official means of communication with students.

-account.
-Your Atlas account can be created 3 - 5 business days after your application has been
+Click here for Atlas.
+Once at the Atlas log-in page, click on the "Sign up for an account" link and follow the prompts to create your account.
+Your Atlas account can be created 3 - 5 business days after your application has been submitted.

-Step 3: Complete Online New Student Orientation and attend On-Campus Orientation
+Step 3: Complete New Student Orientation

 Step 4: Register for Classes & Pay Tuition and Fees

 We’ll provide you with information about how to register in your orientation email.

 You will also want to check your Florida Residency status to ensure you’re paying the lowest rate possible for tuition and fees.
 To do this, log in to Atlas, click on the Registration tab, select Transcripts, Grades & Holds, and then select Student Information.
 All new and readmit students (you are a readmit student if you have not attended classes at Valencia in two or more years) are classified as non-Florida Residents at the time of admission/re-admission to the College.
 To be considered for Florida Residency and thus be eligible for in-state tuition and fees, complete the Statement of Florida Residency for Tuition Purposes.